Our Services

 Helpful Resources

-Fatigue worsens balance in Mal de Débarquement Syndrome by slowing neural processing of vestibular signals, impairing muscle coordination, reducing cognitive focus, and raising stress hormone levels.
-Management strategies include restorative sleep routines, paced activities, vestibular rehabilitation exercises, gentle physical activity, stress management techniques, proper hydration, and light and sound modulation.
+Fatigue significantly worsens balance in people with Mal de Débarquement Syndrome (MdDS) by slowing the brain's processing of vestibular signals, impairing muscle coordination, reducing cognitive focus, and elevating stress hormones like cortisol.
+Effective management strategies include restorative sleep routines, paced daily activities, vestibular rehabilitation exercises, gentle physical activity, stress reduction techniques, proper hydration, and modulating light and sound exposure.

 People with MdDS often describe: